 Do you love getting morning coffee from the local cafe?
 Bring your own reusable cup next time.
 Does giving up meat seem impossible?
 Try making one meal per day vegetarian or vegan.

 Of course, you’ll want to ramp up your efforts over time.
-But if you want to achieve lasting success, start with easy tweaks that won’t dramatically impact your daily routine
+But if you want to achieve lasting success, start with a few easy zero waste swaps that won’t dramatically impact your daily routine

 Check out these sustainable living tips for more ideas!